 While Justin prides himself on exceptional performance in the courtroom, he also emphasizes superior research and writing.
-A published author adept at writing complicated legal memoranda and appellate briefs, Justin’s scholarly work has been cited in the Harvard Journal of Law and Public Policy, and he has successfully handled appeals to several of Florida’s appellate courts and to the Eleventh Circuit Court of Appeals.
+A published author adept at writing complicated legal memorandums and appellate briefs, Justin’s scholarly work has been cited in the Harvard Journal of Law & Public Policy, and he has successfully handled appeals to several of Florida’s appellate courts and to the Eleventh Circuit Court of Appeals.

-Justin is a member of both the Trial Lawyers and Business Law Sections of The Florida Bar, the Federal Bar Association, and the Broward County Bar Association’s Bench/Bar Committee.
-He is licensed to practice in all Florida courts, the U.S. District Courts for the Southern and Middle Districts of Florida, and the Eleventh Circuit Court of Appeals in Atlanta, Georgia.
+Justin is a member of both the Trial Lawyers and Business Law Sections of The Florida Bar and a member of the Board of Directors of the Broward Chapter of the Federal Bar Association.
+He is licensed to practice in all Florida courts, in all U.S. District Courts in the State of Florida, and in the Eleventh Circuit Court of Appeals in Atlanta, Georgia.

 - – Commercial Litigation & Business Disputes